maalos/debian-from-scratch/README.md

 ## Overview of our Method for Building a Custom Debian System

 In the original Linux From Scratch book, we created a cross-toolchain, using the toolchain native to our system.
 We then used this cross-toolchain to create a native toolchain, which ended up being the temporary '/tools' system environment.
-This was Chapter 5's goal.
-We then used this temporary system to build our final system, which was Chapter 6's goal.
+Those were the goals of Chapter 5 and 6.
+We then used this temporary system to build our final system, which was Chapter 7's goal.

-In Debian From Scratch, we branch off from the end of Chapter 5.
+In Debian From Scratch, we branch off from the end of Chapter 6.
 Instead of using the toolchain and other utilies installed in `/tools` to compile every single part of the final system, we instead use this toolset to compile and install Debian's package manager, dpkg as the first part of our final system.

 We then do some dependency hacking to satisfy all remaining dependencies needed to install apt.
 This allows us to rely on apt for the overwhelming majority of tasks involving the installation of software onto our new system, and to allow us to avoid the exercise in tedium that is manual dependency management.